rudrasish2001/Market-Sentiment-Macro-Geopolitical-Signal-Prediction/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-GOAL OF THIS PROJECT: To test whether lagged sentiment and macro geopolitical indicators can help predict next-day market direction, especially during high-volatility and stress periods.
+GOAL OF THIS PROJECT: To test whether lagged sentiment and macro–geopolitical indicators can help explain and identify next-day market direction, particularly during high-volatility and stress periods.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------